-Subsidize the construction of public infrastructure such as public streets and utilities, as well as the creation of open spaces including parks and plazas that meet plan goals.
+Subsidize the construction of public infrastructure such as complete streets, connections to parks and plazas, and utilities, as well as the creation of open spaces including parks and plazas that meet plan goals.

 Brio Alameda Transit Stops Map.
 Credit: Sun Metro.